 Queen of Hearts is a direct contrast.
-As her you need to play your cards guards, activate their special ability to turn them into wickets and then take an amazing shot in croquet.
+As her, you need to play your cards guards, activate their special ability to turn them into wickets and then make a great hit in croquet.
 It requires a completely different strategy and play style.

 I look more closely at the theming of each character in my character overview.
 Or if you want to find out more about how to play each character, I’ve written strategy guides for each of them: Captain Hook, Jafar, Maleficent, Prince John, Queen of Hearts and Ursula.

-Villainous is addictive.
+Disney Villainous is so fun.
 After playing my first game, I simultaneously wanted to play again as the same character, Jafar, because I had learned how to play him, but also wanted to try another character!
 The rest of my group felt the same about their villains.

 It’s smart how it gets you hooked into wanting to play again because each character gives such a different gaming experience.
 It’s like playing a different game.